 All employee benefit plans of Farmer Bros.
 California will be assumed and continued by Farmer Bros.
 Delaware.
 Approval of the Reincorporation Proposal will also constitute approval of the assumption of these plans by Farmer Bros.
 Delaware.
 The Company believes that the Proposed Reincorporation will not affect any of its material contracts with any third parties and that Farmer Bros.
 California's rights and obligations under such material contractual arrangements will continue and be assumed by Farmer Bros.
 Delaware.
 The directors who will be elected at the annual meeting of shareholders will become the directors of Farmer Bros.
-Delaware, except that if the Proposed Reincorporation is approved, the directors will be divided into three classes with staggered terms as described below.
+Delaware, except that if the Proposed Reincorporation is approved, the directors will be divided into three classes with staggered terms as described in Proposal Three(C) and under the section entitled "Classified Board," below.